Best Equipment You Need For Creating Your Online Course

 • Make it HD.
 Of course, the good quality of the frame — preferably starting with 1080p — is something you can't go without.

 • Be Seen.
-If you are a lonely creator, your camera should have the ability to focus on your face automatically.
+If you are the one filming yourself, your camera should have the ability to focus on your face automatically.
 You don't want to look blurred.

 A few things that won't matter too much: